Zachshot/Game-Project/README.md

 Hello!!

-I love playing video gqames, and I also play competitive in rocket league.
+I love playing video games, and I also play competitive in rocket league.
 I am a senior in High School, but I only have 3 more months left of that.